 How to Use RegEx to Create Custom GA4 Events

 There are two primary ways to create events in GA4.
-One way is to use Google Tag Manager and to create GA4 event tags that – after being paired with a proper trigger – send event data into GA4.
-The second primary way to create events is to use the built in event creation tool in GA4.
+One way is to use Google Tag Manager (GTM) and to create GA4 event tags that – after being paired with a proper trigger – send event data into GA4.
+You can create more sophisticated conditions using things like trigger groups by using GTM, but you don’t always need that level of detail.
+In those simpler cases, you can use the built in event creation tool in GA4.
 This second way does not include Tag Manager at all.
 There are some limitations relative to the first method, but it can also be a quick and efficient way to create custom GA4 events.

 It’s possible to use regular expressions to create custom events in the built in GA4 event creation tool.
 You can also use regex in Google Tag Manager, but we’re not covering that right now.